 Gwídhiel what I meant is that there were no more elves who had to make a choice anymore.
 Elrond already had made his decision, and once Arwen, and the twins had decided to stay and remain, then there were no more mixed race elves who could choose their faiths.
 I thought it made sense for Tolkien to have this strain pass on and become part of the mortal/human world.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight seven seven zero as a four place number.
+In the field marked validation number, enter zero six eight six as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved